 Administrative Development Program (ADP)

-the Administrative Development Program is a selective, six-month program for high-potential administrative professionals, designed to build the key competencies required for success in senior-level administrative roles.
+The Administrative Development Program is a selective, eight-month program for high-potential administrative professionals, designed to build the key competencies required for success in senior-level administrative roles.

 Cohorts are small, with fewer than 15 employees across the university selected for each program.
 Each participant is paired with a senior administrative professional as a mentor, and the group meets at various Hopkins locations in the Baltimore area.